anbox-cloud/discourse-docs/index.md

 ## What's new

-Along with bug fixes and general improvements, Anbox Cloud 1.12 comes with:
+Along with bug fixes and general improvements, Anbox Cloud 1.13 comes with:

-* Android 12
+* Direct rendering for Intel and AMD GPUs
-* Improved density for NVIDIA GPUs
+* OpenGL ES 3.2 support

 |  |  |
 |--|--|